ludoch/appengine-spring-boot/README.md

 ## Notes / known issues

- * Can't launch the app locally using `mvn appengine:devserver` because the maven plugin has unresolved issues with the Java 8 runtime (should be fixed by next version)
- * The Spring Context is initialized by declaring Spring MVC's `DispatcherServlet` in `web.xml`.
-This should not be necessary because the Spring Boot application class extends `SpringBootServletInitializer`.
  * If you want to  add global security constraints using the App Engine user APIs, you still need a `web.xml`